 Your PDF files will be available to download immediately after purchase and will include tiled PDFs for at-home printing.
 Our pattern is a layered PDF, which means you can select one size to print.
 You will need Adobe Acrobat Reader to be able to open the files and print them.
 If you create a Sew Vintagely account, you will be able to access your downloads any time when you log in to your account.

 You will love the versatility of this pattern.
 Lady Katherine is perfect for historical accuracy enthusiasts.
 The extant dress is silk velvet and dates to about 1805.
 You can see pictures of the extant dress here on our blog.
 But this pattern is also a beginner-friendly regency dress pattern and lends itself well to history bounding.
 It can be your blank canvas, ready to be adorned with embroidery or other embellishments.

 View A is almost an exact replica of the original dress and is intended to be sewn with velvet; although, you can use other fabrics.
 The skirt has triangular gores that attach at various distances from the waist.
 The skirt has a train.
 The sleeves and the back of the skirt are pleated.

-View B uses gathers instead of pleats, and the skirt gores all begin at the waist.
+View B uses gathers instead of pleats.
+There is one skirt gore that begins at the waist.
 It also has a train.

-View C is a beginner friendly pattern with only two pieces for the skirt, and no train.
+View C is a beginner friendly pattern with only three pieces for the skirt, and no train.